 In the late 1850s, those few people who lived in the far west found themselves isolated from the rest of the country.
 Furthermore, the land between the Mississippi River and the west coast was wild, unexplored, and dangerous; and what few roads and trails that crossed the territories were in poor condition.
-In response to outcries from the residents of the new western states, as well as its own desires at promoting westward expansion, the United States government organized the Pacific Wagon Road Office under the Department of Interior in 1856.
+In response to outcries from the residents of the new western states and its own desires at promoting westward expansion, the United States government organized the Pacific Wagon Road Office under the Department of Interior in 1856.

 Though this “primitive” terrain had been crossed since the early 1800s by fur trappers and traders on their way from Santa Fe, New Mexico to Los Angeles, California, the trails were in poor condition, and the region was known to be wild, unexplored, and dangerous.

-After the Mexican-American War in 1848, Congress sent a number of expeditions to the Southwest to explore the area.
-In September 1851 Captain Lorenzo Sitgreaves, along with a small crew of topographers, naturalists, artists, and support personnel, plus an escort of 50 infantrymen were sent to explore and map the Zuni and Colorado Rivers.
+After the Mexican-American War in 1848, Congress sent several expeditions to the Southwest to explore the area.
+In September 1851, Captain Lorenzo Sitgreaves, along with a small crew of topographers, naturalists, artists, and support personnel, plus an escort of 50 infantrymen, were sent to explore and map the Zuni and Colorado Rivers.

 From 1853-56, Lieutenant Amiel Whipple, a soldier and topographical engineer, was charged with exploring the territory from Fort Smith, Arkansas to Los Angeles, California, for a projected transcontinental railroad route near the 35th parallel of latitude.

 With the information provided by these expeditions, Congress commissioned the southwest’s first federally funded interstate road to be built through the heart of the new lands to California.
 In 1857, Lieutenant Edward Fitzgerald Beale was appointed by President James Buchanan to survey and build a more than 1,000-mile wagon road from Fort Defiance, Arizona to the Colorado River.
 Beale had many years of experience in the west, first with the U.S. Navy in California, then with Kit Carson and John C. Fremont, other early explorers of the West.